By Megan He

 is it somewhere physical?

 Or does it only exist

 Nevertheless, it is where I never feel lonely

 even when I am alone.

-Megan He is a student at Yale College.
+Megan He is a first-year in Pauli Murray College.
 You can contact her at firstname.lastname@example.org.